NVIDIA/apex/docs/source/amp.rst

 In this way, there's no risk adhering to the Amp API, and a lot of potential performance benefit.

 Example::

+        # Declare model and optimizer as usual
         model = torch.nn.Linear(D_in, D_out).cuda().half()
         optimizer = torch.optim.SGD(model.parameters(), lr=1e-3)

+        # Allow Amp to perform casts as required by the opt_level
         model, optimizer = amp.initialize(model, optimizer, opt_level="O1")
         ...
         # loss.backward() becomes: